Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_15_defining_functions.rst

     **Task - Geographic coordinates in the format for the old map**

     After you realized that the old map from the previous assignment was a joke, you decided to make a similar joke to someone.
 You have selected a nearby location and read coordinates from your GPS device.
-Now you need to convert the coordinates from the device in real degrees into whole degrees, minutes and seconds, to create a proper "old" map.
+Now you need to convert the coordinates from the device in real degrees into whole degrees, whole minutes and rounded seconds, to create a proper "old" map.

      Complete the started program that performs this conversion.